 Return to Medan for a night of relaxation before heading home the following day.

 Depart Medan at any time.

 Danielle Da Silva is the Founder of PWB and is an avid traveller, photographer, and director (with credits including the PWB TV Web Series).
-She has been on the TEDx stage and has also been published in various places such as National Geographic and Huffington Post.
-Danielle is a passionate conservationist and a co-Founders of the Sumatran Wildlife Sanctuary.
+She has been on the TEDx stage twice and has also been published in various places such as National Geographic and Huffington Post.
+Danielle is a passionate conservationist and a Co-Founder of the, which is the project we will be funding on this project.
 Danielle is an instructor at the Royal Ontario Museum's Environmental Visual Communications college-affiliated course, where she teaches Multimedia Narratives and is an expert on campaign psychology and making change through storytelling.